AmirWasThere/elkDeployment/elk-compose/README.md

 The pipeline follows a clear, four-step data flow from a log file to a visual dashboard:

+**1.Collection**

-**1.Collection:** The Filebeat service continuously monitors a specific directory on the host machine (`/var/log/elk/`) for new log entries in `.json` files.
+The Filebeat service continuously monitors a specific directory on the host machine (`/var/log/elk/`) for new log entries in `.json` files.
 When a new log is added, Filebeat reads it and securely sends it to Logstash.

+**2.Processing**

-**2.Processing:** The Logstash service receives the raw log data from Filebeat.
+The Logstash service receives the raw log data from Filebeat.
 It uses a JSON filter to parse the plain text log message into a structured format with distinct fields (e.g., `level`, `message`).
 This transformation makes the data much easier to search and analyze.

+**3.Storage & Indexing**

-**3.Storage & Indexing:** Logstash forwards the structured data to Elasticsearch.
+Logstash forwards the structured data to Elasticsearch.
 Elasticsearch acts as a powerful database, storing the logs and building a searchable index from them.
 This allows for incredibly fast and complex queries on a massive amount of log data.

+**4.Visualization**

-**4.Visualization:** Kibana provides a user-friendly web interface that connects to Elasticsearch.
+Kibana provides a user-friendly web interface that connects to Elasticsearch.
 With Kibana, you can search through all the collected logs, create visualizations like charts and graphs, and assemble them into real-time dashboards for monitoring and analysis.

 ### Data-Flow & User-interaction Diagram